top of page

 Voice Teacher

 Recognized as one of the most sought-after American voice teachers active today, Jason Ferrante has been teaching singing and performing internationally for two decades.
 His students appear on the greatest operatic and concert stages of the world including the Metropolitan Opera, Covent Garden, Salzburg Festival, Lyric Opera of Chicago, San Francisco Opera, The Kennedy Center, Carnegie Hall and Glyndebourne.
 They have been winners and participants in the Metropolitan Opera Laffont Competition, the BBC Cardiff Singer of the World Competition, The George London Awards and most of the major singing competitions in the USA.
 He is regularly sought-out by professional singers for technical advice and by schools, opera companies and training programs for masterclasses and lessons.
-In 2021, Ferrante served as voice teacher and Director of the Studio for Wolf Trap Opera where he continues as voice teacher in 2023 and on the voice faculties of the training programs at Minnesota Opera, Pensacola Opera, Portland Opera, Nashville Opera and Brevard Music Center and Banff.
+In 2021, Ferrante served as voice teacher and Director of the Studio for Wolf Trap Opera and continues as voice teacher on the voice faculties of the training programs at Minnesota Opera, Pensacola Opera, Portland Opera, Nashville Opera, Florentine Opera, Brevard Music Center and Banff.
 In previous seasons, he taught for Arizona Opera, Florida Grand Opera, Virginia Opera, Michigan Opera Theatre, Kentucky Opera and Opera Omaha.
 He is a judge for the Metropolitan Opera Eric and Dominique Laffont Competition, the Schmidt Vocal Competition, and the National Opera Association Production Competition.
 Ferrante holds both Bachelor and Master of Music degrees from The Juilliard School where his primary studies were with Beverley Peck Johnson and Cynthia Hoffmann.
 While at Juilliard, Ferrante was nurtured by many of the finest language coaches in the singing world including Nico Castel, Thomas Grubb, Corradina Caporello, Richard Cross, and Kathryn LaBouff.
 His primary acting studies were with Edward Berkeley and Frank Corsaro.
 His further studies were at Wolf Trap, Tanglewood and Aspen as well as the Pacific Music Festival in Sapporo, Japan and the University of Miami School of Music in Salzburg.

 For further information on his performance career visit www.jasonferrante.com/teaching